yguitton/training-material/topics/microbiome/tutorials/mgnify-amplicon-v5.0/tutorial.md

 zenodo_link: "https://zenodo.org/records/13710235"
 questions:
     - What are the different subworkflows of the MGnify amplicon pipeline, and what is the function of each in the overall analysis?
-    - How are the various subworkflows of the MGnify amplicon pipeline executed on Galaxy using NCBI data?
+    - How are the various subworkflows of the MGnify amplicon pipeline executed on Galaxy using ENA data?
     - How can you adapt and run these subworkflows using your own sequence data?
     - How can the retrieved outputs be used for further downstream analysis?
 objectives: